josefahaz/bucksportbaseball/AUTH_SETUP.md

 ### Access Control
 - All pages require authentication
+- Board members have read-only access to Fundraising page
-- Both admins and board members have full access to all pages
+- Board members have full access to all other pages
+- Admins have full access to all pages
 - Admins can add new users via admin panel

 ### Activity Logging